yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 Once this value reaches zero, the object is automatically deleted.
-Previously, yuzu wasn't doing a great job at maintaining this reference counter, as these kernel objects can be called by more more than just one process — i.e. the "owners", who are responsible of freeing the resource once they're done with it.
+Previously, yuzu wasn't doing a great job at maintaining this reference counter, as these kernel objects can be called by more more than just one process — i.e. the "owners", who are responsible for freeing the resource once they're done with it.
 In some cases, some of these owners weren't properly freeing the object at all, which meant that the reference counter never reached zero, leaving this object "dangling" in memory, even though the information became basically useless at this point.